Make the most of each customer by ensuring that your buying experience isn’t inadvertently turning them off.

 Impact on rate: High

-The speed and performance of a website or app is a basic gauge of whether customers will be interested.
+The speed and performance of a website or app is a basic guage of whether customers will be interested.
 Customers often stop using services that lack speed and performance that meets their standards.
 A smooth and seamless website and checkout process are essential for building customer interest and loyalty.
-Without this, customers will go somewhere else for a better user experience.

 Impact on rate: Critical

 Never force account creation or user registration during checkout!
-This creates a direct impediment to checkout, slowing your customers down and potentially deterring them from making a purchase.
+This creates a direct impediment to payment, slowing your customers down and potentially deterring them from making a purchase.
 Instead, ask only for their email.

-This is enough to follow up if they abandon their cart, checkout, or even complete a purchase.
+This is enough to follow up if they abandon their cart or checkout.
 You can always follow up with them after a sale and invite them back to register or make an account.

 Impact on rate: Critical